 How to Implement

 To implement lead management automation, businesses can leverage tools like Pardot.
 These platforms offer features such as assigning lead scores based on interactions and behaviors and creating tailored nurture sequences that guide prospects through the buyer’s journey.
 By setting up these automated processes, companies can manage a larger volume of leads with less manual effort and greater effectiveness.
+Lead management automation highlights how different types of marketing automation can transform business processes and drive growth.

 5. Content Management Automation